 Dr. Jekyll versus the Werewolf (1972)

-Paul Naschy returns as the cursed Wolf Man in the fourth film of the Hombre-Lobo series.
+Paul Naschy returns as the cursed Wolf Man in the fifth film of the Hombre-Lobo series.
 Mondo Macabro UK release.

 The Film

-A middle-class dinner party in London; Imre Kosta and his young wife Justine are peparing to leave on their honeymood to visit Imre's home town, deep in Transylvania.
-Visiting the grave of his parents, the couple are attacked by bandits and Imre is killed; but just as they set on Justine, a man appears and brutally kills one of the bandits, scaring the rest away.
-The man takes Justine to his castle, and turns out to be Waldemar Daninsky (Paul Naschy), a man stricken with the curse of the werewolf.
+Deep in Transylvania, newly weds Imre Kosta and his young wife Justine are visiting the grave of his parents when the couple are attacked by bandits and Imre is killed - but just as they set on Justine, a man appears and brutally kills one of the bandits scaring the rest away.
+The man takes Justine to his castle and turns out to be Waldemar Daninsky (Paul Naschy), a man stricken with the curse of the werewolf.
 While Justine is nursed back to health, Otvos - the leader of the bandit group - plots his revenge on Daninsky, eventually summoning up the townspeople to destroy the monster.
 Justine and Waldemar flee back to London where Justine contacts her friend Dr. Henry Jekyll (Jack Taylor), the grandson of the legendary doctor.
 Jekyll proposes a way to cure Waldemar of the werewolf curse - by injecting a serum that will turn him into the evil Mr. Hyde.
 When the moon rises, Hyde and the Werewolf will occupy the same body and hopefully kill each other.
-However, things soon go wrong, and first the Wolfman then Mr. Hyde are set loose on an unsuspecting London, and the bodycount starts to rise...
+However, things soon go wrong and first the Wolfman then Mr. Hyde are set loose on an unsuspecting London, and the bodycount starts to rise...

-Despite the pure exploitation title (Dr. Jekyll and the Werewolf being a more accurate translation), this film actually boasts a very strong script, written by lead actor Paul Naschy.
-While Werewolf Shadow (1971) had a very simplistic plot, full of holes, Dr. Jekyll versus the Werewolf has a very detailed, multi-part plot with lots of characters.
-After the London opening; for the next 30 minutes we are in Eastern Europe.
-Imre, who is built up as a major character gets killed off very suddenly, and the character of Otvos, the local bandit, takes over the lead for a while while we are introduced to Daninsky and his past - when we head back to London, Dr. Jekyll and his assistant Sandra become major characters.
+Despite the schlocky exploitation title, this film actually boasts a very strong script written by lead actor Paul Naschy (he would script the vast majority of his films throughout his career).
+While the preceeding Werewolf Shadow (1971) had a very simplistic plot, full of holes, Dr. Jekyll versus the Werewolf has a surprisingly detailed, multi-part plot with lots of characters.
+After the London opening, for the next 30 minutes we are in Eastern Europe - Imre, who is built up as a major character gets killed off very suddenly and the character of Otvos, the local bandit, takes over the lead for a while while we are introduced to Daninsky and his past - when we head back to London, Dr. Jekyll and his assistant Sandra become major characters.
 This mix of leads gives the film the advantage in being able to kill off its major characters without damaging the flow of the storyline.
-While the concept of turning Waldemar into Hyde may seem quite ridiculous, it is obviously well thought through with some very clever twists and ideas, and it works better than the various Frankenstein/Wolfman partnerships in the Universal films that Naschy was inspired by - notably Frankenstein Meets the Wolfman (1943).
+The concept of turning Waldemar into Hyde may seem like nothing more than a marketing gimmick but it is obviously well thought through with some very clever twists and ideas and it is more entertaining and original than the basic monster mash movies, like Naschy's previous Assignment Terror (1969).

-Director Leon Klimovsky was known as little more than a workman-like director, and most of the scenes are shot in a standard way - but he does bring some interesting flair to the film in a couple of sequences.
-Waldemar's transformation to the Wolfman in a nightclub at the end of the film stands out as very impressive, with rapid shots of the full moon, and some strobing effects.
-The Wolfman himself looks very good, stylistically the same as the 1940s Lon Chaney Wolfman - a long way from the full-body-wolves of the 1980s seen in The Howling (1981) and American Werewolf in London (1981).
-Anton Garcia Abril returns from Werewolf Shadow (1971) to score this film and we get a mix of the minimalist horror scores heard in the earlier film and the Blind Dead series, and various contemporary jazz tracks in the London scenes.
+Director Leon Klimovsky is usually regarded today as little more than a workman-like director and most of the film looks very straight forward - but he does bring some interesting flair to the film in a couple of sequences - Waldemar's transformation to the Wolfman in a nightclub at the end of the film stands out as very impressive, with rapid shots of the full moon and some strobing effects.
+The Wolfman himself is impressive even in close-up, stylistically the same as the 1940s Lon Chaney Wolfman rather than the full-body-wolves of the 1980s exemplified in The Howling (1981).
+Anton Garcia Abril returns from Werewolf Shadow (1971) to score this film and we get a mix of the minimalist horror scores heard in the earlier film and the Blind Dead series and various contemporary jazz tracks in the London scenes.

-Paul Naschy is not the world's greatest actor, but looks okay here - he certainly seems to be enjoying the role of Mr. Hyde.
-José Marco fills the role of Imre very well, and makes the short-lived character very likable.
-Although Jack Taylor acts well, he doesn't quite have the gravitas to play the experienced doctor Jekyll.
-The rest of the relatively unknown, but experienced Euro-cult cast pull their weight, but there are certainly no scene-stealing performances.
+Certainly in his earlier films Paul Naschy's acting is not always the most impressive, but he looks okay here - he particularly seems to be enjoying the role of Mr. Hyde (and the sneering in the part is remniscent of his later part as de Marnac in El Espanto Surge de la Tumba (1973)).
+José Marco fills the role of Imre very well and makes the short-lived character very likable.
+Although Euro-cult regular Jack Taylor acts well, he doesn't quite have the gravitas to play the experienced doctor Jekyll and simply seems too young.

 In Brief

-Jack Taylor - starred in many Euro-cult films, many by Jess Franco, including Count Dracula (1970)
+Jack Taylor - a Euro-cult regular who also appeared in Jess Franco's Count Dracula (1970)

-Any gore?
+Any gore or violence ?
 Some blood and a couple of brutal deaths.

-Any sex?
-Nothing onscreen (see note in any cuts?)
+Any sex or nudity?
+Nothing onscreen (see note in 'Cuts?' below)

 The DVD

-Visuals Original Aspect Ratio - 1.66:1 widescreen.
-Anamorphically enhanced.
+Visuals Original Aspect Ratio - 1.66:1 anamorphic widescreen.
 Colour.

 The disc is strong visually, good colours, very light grain, some light print damage is evident in certain scenes.